safesoftware/FMETraining/README.md

 ## Reuse

-Partners are free to adapt and reuse this content according to the [License](LICENSE.md).
+Partners can adapt and reuse this content according to the [License](LICENSE.md).

 ## Data